United Hebrew Congregation (Chesterfield, Missouri): 19th century

 In 1880, United Hebrew Congregation's moved the dead bodies buried at its original burial ground at Jefferson Avenue and Gratiot Street to a new cemetery at Mount Olive near Clayton.
-The old burial ground had been established in 1837 and was a small lot of approximately 100 by 200 ft, with relatively shallow graves that often containing multiple dead bodies.
+The old burial ground had been established in 1837 and was a small lot of approximately 100 by 200 ft, with relatively shallow graves that often contained multiple dead bodies.

 20th century

 United Hebrew moved steadily westward, next to Twenty-first and Olive Streets in 1879, and then in 1903 into a remodeled Mount Cabanne Church at the southwest corner of Kingshighway and Von Versen (after 1917, Enright).

 In 1927, the United Hebrew Congregation dedicated a new home at 225 S. Skinker.
 Designed by the architectural firm of Maritz and Young with consulting architect Gabriel Ferrand, the notable, Byzantine revival structure was said to be one of the three largest synagogues in the nation.
 The United Hebrew Congregation worshiped there for 62 years until 1989.
 An educational building, also designed by Maritz and Young, was added in the early 1950s.
 The Missouri Historical Society purchased the historic Skinker building in early 1989.
 It is now the Society's library and research center.

 As its membership continued to move to the suburbs, United Hebrew Congregation purchased land at Conway and Woods Mill Roads in the West St. Louis County suburbs of Town and Country and Chesterfield, Missouri.
 The Religious and Hebrew schools began operating there in 1977.
 The administration and sanctuary moved to the Conway site after the construction (1986–1989) of a notable Pietro Belluschi building.